Introduction to MySQL BIT

 );

 So the table name is attendance with three columns.
-Name of the student is stored as char data type, class in the INT data type and the attendance is stored as a BIT data type.
-The attendance filed will have 5 values representing the 5 working days.
+We store the student’s name as a CHAR data type, the class as an INT data type, and the attendance as a BIT data type.
+The attendance field will have five values representing the five working days.

 Let’s insert values into these fields.